-- (2) The Applicant is a Participant in the BHA's Section 8 Moderate Rehabilitation Program, or the Project Based Voucher Program AND: - The Applicant or a member of the Applicant Household is in imminent danger of life threatening injuries due to providing testimony or information regarding criminal activity to a local law enforcement agency, OR - (ii) The Applicant or a member of the Applicant Household is a victim of physical harassment, extreme or repeated vandalism to personal property and/or extreme and/or repeated verbal harassment, intimidation or coercion which places them in imminent danger, OR - (iii) The Applicant or a member of the Applicant Household has been or is currently a victim of Domestic Violence, Dating Violence, Stalking, or Sexual Assault, and has a reasonable belief of risk of imminent harm if he or she remains in the current Unit, OR - (iv) The Owner and/or the BHA cannot approve the Applicant's request for Reasonable Accommodation-accommodate the Applicant or member of the Applicant Household's Reasonable Accomodation request at any of the BHA's Section 8 Moderate Rehabilitation or Project Based Voucher sites because the request would be unreasonable, an undue financial burden for the Owner, or a fundamental alteration of the program, and the Applicant's Request for Reasonable Accommodation could be resolved by being assisted under the HCVP. - (v) A Moderate Rehabilitation Program participant who demonstates they have met all qualifications for the Section 8 homeownership program as set forth in Chapter 15 of this Plan
+- (vi) Has met all qualifications for the Section 8 homeownership program as set forth in Chapter 15 of this Plan. - (2) The Applicant is a Participant in the BHA's Section 8 Moderate Rehabilitation Program, or the Project Based Voucher Program 9AND; - The Applicant or a member of the Applicant Household is in imminent danger of life threatening injuries due to providing testimony or information regarding criminal activity to a local law enforcement agency, OR - (ii) The Applicant or a member of the Applicant Household is a victim of physical harassment, extreme or repeated vandalism to personal property and/or extreme and/or repeated verbal harassment, intimidation or coercion which places them in imminent danger, OR - (iii) The Applicant or a member of the Applicant Household has been or is currently a victim of Domestic Violence, Dating Violence, Stalking, or Sexual Assault, and has a reasonable belief of risk of imminent harm if he or she remains in the current Unit, OR - (iv) The Owner and/or the BHA cannot accommodate the Applicant or member of the Applicant Household's Reasonable Accomodation request at any of the BHA's Section 8 Moderate Rehabilitation or Project Based Voucher sites because the request would be unreasonable, an undue financial burden for the Owner, or a fundamental alteration of the program, and the Applicant's Request for Reasonable Accommodation could be resolved by being assisted under the HCVP. - (v) A Moderate Rehabilitation Program participant who demonstates they have met all qualifications for the Section 8 homeownership program as set forth in Chapter 15 of this Plan.

-&lt;sup>9 If the Leased Housing Department withdraws Super Priority status approval the applicant will be removed from all Section 8 waiting lists for which he/she has Super Priority status only.
+9 If the Leased Housing Department withdraws Super Priority status approval the applicant will be removed from all Section 8 waiting lists for which he/she has Super Priority status only.
 The applicant will retain any other priority status for which he/she may have applied.